 To initially sell flood insurance, most states require a minimum amount of flood insurance training.
 Review the list of requirements and be sure to check with your Department of Insurance to determine what the latest requirements are for your state.

-Insurance agents may contract with one of the 63 private insurance companies who have signed on with FEMA to participate in the Write Your Own (WYO) Program.
+Insurance agents may contract with one of the more than 60 private insurance companies who have signed on with FEMA to participate in the Write Your Own (WYO) Program.

 Professional development for agents